TIY-Austin-Front-End-Engineering/TIY-FEE-vocab/README.md

 ## Single Page Applications
 * All content lives on a single HTML page, which we manipulate to show different data and elements using javascript and css
 * Plan ahead - wireframes, html/css mocks, data structures
+* Data modeling - make a model for each discrete types of data in the application
 * AJAX to get and set data
 * Routers - keeps track of which route or page a user wants to see
 * Data Store - single source of truth that keeps track of all application state.
 Should contain instances of any needed models/collections.
 Should also contain state information such as fetching from server or pagination data.